Alex Mann (rugby union): Wales

 On 16 January 2024, Mann was named in the Wales squad for the 2024 Six Nations Championship.

 Mann made his senior international debut on 3 February 2024 against Scotland, coming off the bench and scoring a try, with his second try coming seven days later in his second Wales appearance, a 16-14 loss to England at Twickenham.

+Mann was part of the Wales squad for the 2025 end-of-year rugby union internationals.
+During the final match against South Africa, he was eye-gouged by Eben Etzebeth.
+Etzebeth stated during the hearing he feared being ‘rag-dolled’ by Mann, and was banned for 12 weeks.

+Mann was named in the squad for the 2026 Six Nations by Steve Tandy..
+He was 1 of only 2 players to start for Wales in every game of the championship.

+During the 2026 Six Nations championship, Mann also made history by completing the most tackles in a single Six Nations match against Ireland with a total of 33 tackles.

+Mann finished the tournament as the leading tackler of the 2026 Six Nations, recording a total of 87 tackles—the highest of any player in the competition.

 Personal life

 Mann was part of the Cardiff City F.C. academy for two years, playing as a centre–back, before returning to rugby at age 14.